thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 ## Objectives

 * Discuss what a Version Control System is
-* Describe the purpose of a working directory, staging area, and repository are
+* Describe the purpose of a working directory, staging area, and repository
 * Initialize a git repository with `git init`
 * Check the status of changed files in a git repository with `git status`
 * Stage new and changed files with `git add`